ouxianghui/janus-client/README.md

 ## janus-client

-Janus-client is an open source, learning and research purpose, C/C++ native designed and developed by Jackie Ou.
-Most components of janus-client are based on rtc_base of WebRTC.
-In order to debug webrtc code directly, I choose to use Visual Studio to develop on Windows platform.
-MacOS, IOS and Linux platforms will be supported after the main feautres are completed.
+'janus-client' is an open source Janus Gateway client developed with webrtc native C++ for learning and research purposes.
+Most components are based on 'rtc_base' of WebRTC.
+In order to facilitate learning and debugging WebRTC code, I choose to use Visual Studio to develop on Windows platform.
+MacOS, IOS and Linux platforms will be supported after the main features are completed.

 ## Dependencies